 4. Outdoor spaces need durable, easy-to-maintain furniture.
 For that reason, we partnered with Room & Board to furnish the backyard.
 (Had we not partnered with them, it’s the furniture we would have purchased.)
 Have you ever read the reviews on their outdoor furniture?!
 I was sold when someone mentioned that they were buying more of the same furniture they had originally purchased 9 years ago to add to their backyard.
 9 years!
 We also bought a couple pieces of inexpensive outdoor furniture from Amazon.
 Whenever I’m designing a space, I like to mix high (expensive/quality) with low (inexpensive/lower quality).
 The high always elevates the low and really helps with the budget.
 (All sources linked at the bottom of the post.)

-5. Outdoor accent decor is so bright, which is not good when you have a neutral palette.
+5. Outdoor accent decor is typically so bright, which makes things hard to source when you have a neutral palette.

 6. Outdoor spaces need rooms too.
 When you give a space context and layer in design, it can completely transform into a functional and beautiful space.
 Kev wasn’t convinced we should ever finish out the backyard.
 It didn’t seem like a wise investment to him.
 I mean, look at the before.
 It’s safe to say, he’s a believer in the power of design.

 Grab a glass of wine, and walk with me through our tiny, urban backyard.
 Can you hear crackle of the rocky path made from decomposed granite (super tiny rock) beneath your feet?
-We’re currently in the living room, which is outfitted with modern Adirondack chairs from Room & Board, made from recycled milk jugs.
+We’re currently in the living room, which is outfitted with modern Adirondack chairs from Room & Board created in partnership with Loll Designs, made from recycled milk jugs.
 These chairs are manufactured just north of us in Duluth, MN, so I know they’ll handle the weather well.
 There’s a bottle opener under the arm of each chair, which is just the coolest.
 The arm rests are also wide and level enough for coffee mugs, wine glasses, and a small plate of food.
-Come fall, we’ll probably swap out the small coffee table for a fire pit.
+Come fall, we’ll swap out the small coffee table for a fire pit.

 To break up all the black elements in this space, I turned the planters into an herb garden and mixed in a couple other plants for color variety.